 Since Mother Nature doesn’t make things to an exact size, you will have to use your best guess as to which size category your beet falls into to know how long to roast it for.

 TIP: You will know your beet is done roasting when the skin literally falls off of the beet.
-So if you take the beet out and the skin isn’t peeling off super easily with the touch of your fingers or fork, pop them back into to cook a bit longer.
+So if you take the beet out and the skin isn’t peeling off super easily with the touch of your fingers or fork, pop them back in to cook a bit longer.

 Can I roast beets without foil?